jun-yeonglee/cginess_and_aging/README.md

 [file name]: Table(s) of read counts.
 Normalized read counts are recommended.
 DESeq2-normalized counts were used in the study.

-You can use a specific file name for a single file, or can use common file name that put together your target files.
+You can specify a file name for a single run, or can use common file name that put together your target files (multithreading).

 To calculate distribution shift, use 'cal_distshift_allpairstesting_rmBoth0_multithreads.pl'.